reachjason/Web3-Operator-Handbook/README.md

 # Web3 Operator Handbook
-This repository contains notes from 100s of successful operators in crypto as well as best practices across the industry.
+This repository contains notes from 100s of successful operators in crypto as well as best practices across the industry that I am in the process of pushing from personal Drive to here.

 New updates are constantly pushed